“He who is not a socialist at twenty has no heart, but he who is not a conservative after thirty has no head.”

 So...
 I was finally done.
 Done with the protesters who, when the scales fell from my eyes, I saw clearly as being little more than overgrown petulant teenagers who treat the society around them like a father they both hate and ask favors from.
 Done with bad actors disingenuously playing “oppressed” while dominating every media and cultural institution.
 Done with a fossilized not-so-counter counterculture adept at critiquing a world built before it, but no idea how to build anything itself.

 “Good riddance,” I said, forcing the driver of the Koolaid bus to stop and let me off in the middle of nowhere.
 And as the wheels spun and kicked dirt in my face, I yelled “I hope your movements crash and burn” while the cavalcade of smug little cretins disappeared over a distant hilltop.
 But then, looking around in the heat and hearing the birds caw, there was the instant recognition that I was stranded with no ideological ride for miles to hitch with.
-The MAGA Trumpers were still nuts.
+The MAGA Trumpers were still a little culty.
 The “Never Trumpers” were about as exciting as band geeks on prom night.
 And the Whatever-Floats-Your-Boat Libertarianism of my late teens—though a happy nostalgia in some respects—was incapable of promoting a shared culture of truth, goodness, and beauty, instead promoting a tasteless mishmash of atomized individualism.
 With the cicadas beginning to chirp and the sun beginning to dip, it was time to start walking with my thumb out, consoling myself along the way that “The vast wilderness of trampled and forgotten social philosophies may offer some treasures yet to a wandering soul.”

 And they did.